 Each year Launceston City Council a Children's Week Calendar of Events.
 To be part of the calendar or to find out more information please phone Council's Community Projects Officer on 03 6323 3381.

-The Launceston City Council and Playgroup Tasmania Children's Week Awards
+Launceston City Council and Playgroup Tasmania Childrens Week Awards

-During Children's Week each year, the Launceston City Council in conjunction with Playgroup Tasmania recognise the wonderful achievements of children and those who provide services to children through our annual Children's Week Awards.
+During Childrens Week each year, Launceston City Council in conjunction with Playgroup Tasmania recognise the wonderful achievements of children and those who provide services to children through our annual Childrens Week Awards.

-We are seeking nominations for people in the community who make a difference for children, not gorgetting the quiet achievers.
-We also seek nominations for young people who make a differnece and are a role model for others.
+Nominations are called for people in the community who make a difference for children, not forgetting the quiet achievers and for young people who make a difference and are a role model for others.

-Exceptional Young Person - for a person under the age of 18 years for having overcome extreme adversity, shown great bravery and generosity to themselves or others
+- Exceptional Young Person - for a person under the age of 18 years for having overcome adversity, shown great bravery and generosity to themselves or others.

-Endeavour Award- for a person under the age of 18 years who makes extraordianry contributions to other children/young people.
+- Endeavour Award- for a person under the age of 18 years who makes a contribution to other children/young people.
 This may include voluntary work, advocacy or being a good role model for other children and young people.

-Child Development Award - For individuals, groups or organisations who have amde extraordinary contributions to children/young people, significantly improving their opportunities to learn and grow.
+- Child Development Award - For community groups or organisations who have made a contribution to children/young people, significantly improving their opportunities to learn and grow.

-Significant Contribution to Children Award - For individuals, groups, volunteers, media organisations and businesses who have made a significant contriubtion or difference to children/young people in the community.
+- Contribution to the Health and Wellbeing of Children Award - For individuals, groups, volunteers and businesses who have made a significant contriubtion or difference to children/young people in the community.